datanav/docs/technical/superoffice-keap.rst

      - "string"

-SuperOffice Product to  Products
+SuperOffice Sale to  Opportunity
 --------------------------------
-Every SuperOffice Product will be synchronized with a  Products.
+Every SuperOffice Sale will be synchronized with a  Opportunity.

-Once a link between a SuperOffice Product and a  Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Sale and a  Opportunity is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Product and a  Products:
+The following properties are synchronized between a SuperOffice Sale and a  Opportunity:

 .. list-table::
    :header-rows: 1

-   * - SuperOffice Product Property
+   * - SuperOffice Sale Property
-     -  Products Property
+     -  Opportunity Property
      -  Data Type
-   * - Description
-     - product_desc
-     - "string"
-   * - Name
-     - product_name
-     - "string"
-   * - UnitListPrice
-     - product_price
-     - "string"